dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/index.md

 By [Scott Addie](https://twitter.com/Scott_Addie)

 Library Manager (LibMan) is a lightweight, client-side library acquisition tool.
 It downloads popular libraries and frameworks from the file system or from a [content delivery network](https://wikipedia.org/wiki/Content_delivery_network) (CDN).
 The supported CDNs include [CDNJS](https://cdnjs.com/) and [unpkg](https://unpkg.com/#/).
-Only the necessary files are fetched and placed in the appropriate location within the ASP.NET Core project.
+The selected library files are fetched and placed in the appropriate location within the ASP.NET Core project.

 ## LibMan use cases